 - Start detoxing, heal your body and begin your recovery

 Our goal at 12 Keys Rehab is to make your journey toward recovery as seamless as possible by removing obstacles which otherwise might stand in your way.

-We will arrange and pay for your flights to and from rehab as well as any prescription medications during and related to your treatment at 12 Keys.
+We will pay for your prescription medications during and related to your treatment at 12 Keys.
 All meals, activities, and most incidentals, including the gym, are also covered.